All Episodes

 Anyway, Daily Caller points out liberal activist groups are mobilizing their supporters to stack Sunday night's debate between Hillary and Donald Trump with questions designed to be hostile to Trump.

-Hillary hostile to Trump, and now we're gonna stack the audience hostile to Trump.
+So we got two moderators hostile to Trump, Hillary hostile to Trump, and now we're going to stack the audience hostile to Trump.

-It appears, you know, this is all part of a uh system of corruption that no one pays attention to, but the State Department in White House apparently coordinated to shield John Kerry from being asked last March about Hillary's emails in an interview on CBS News, according to recently released emails.
+It appears, you know, this is all part of a system of corruption that no one pays attention to, but the State Department and White House apparently coordinated to shield John Kerry from being asked last March about Hillary's emails in an interview on CBS News, according to recently released emails.

 Emails were obtained by the RNC.

-Oh, let's coordinate how we can manipulate the media so that we don't hurt Hillary.
+Let's coordinate how we can manipulate the media so that we don't hurt Hillary.

-Isn't this making you proud?
+Isn't this make you proud?

-FBI investigation has charged the government contractor with stealing classified secrets, part of what officials say was a probe into how U.S. key computer spying tools were removed from the NSA.
+Part of what officials say was a probe into how U.S. key computer spying tools were removed from the NSA.

 Authorities unsealed court documents.